What Is the Child Tax Credit?

 How Does Child Support Affect the Child Tax Credit?

 The parent with primary custody (usually the parent who receives child support) may use IRS Form 8332 to release the exemption to the other parent.
-In that circumstance, the parent paying child support would qualify for the dependency exemption and, therefore, the child tax credit.
+In that circumstance, the parent paying child support would qualify for the dependency exemption and, therefore, the Child Tax Credit.
 The non-custodial parent needs to attach a copy of the release to their tax return.

 Some parents agree to take turns claiming a child on their tax returns.
 For example, one parent claims the even years.
 The other parent claims the odd years.

 Tax filers will want to check their court orders as they may provide clear direction.
-An agreement or order on who gets the child tax credit should appear in your divorce decree, separation agreement, or parentage/child support order.
+An agreement or order on who gets the Child Tax Credit should appear in your divorce decree, separation agreement, or parentage/child support order.

-If the other parent has wrongfully claimed the children on their tax return, you can get into trouble with the Internal Revenue Service if you also claim them.
-Once the IRS notices that two adults are claiming the same child separately, they will flag the tax return.
+If the other parent has wrongfully claimed the children on their tax return, you can get into trouble with the IRS if you also claim them.
+Once the IRS notices two adults are claiming the same child separately, they will flag the tax return.
 They will send an audit letter or a warning.
-They don't really care if you did this maliciously or by accident.
-One option you can consider is to file a motion to enforce your terms in your divorce decree or parentage order and get your rightful dependent credits.

 How Does a Child Support Arrearage Affect Taxes?

 Sorting out your taxes as a single parent can be time-consuming and complicated.
-For assistance completing your income tax returns, you may consider contacting a tax professional.
-If you need legal advice about child support and tax rights, you may want to consider contacting an experienced family law attorney near you.
+For help completing your income tax returns, consider contacting a tax preparation professional.

 Can I Solve This on My Own or Do I Need an Attorney?